Snehasharma025/Therapy-Game-For-Parkinson-Disease/README.md

 # Therapy-Game-For-Parkinson-Disease

-It cantains exciting three games which help you to cure the parkinson disease !!!
+It contains exciting three games which help you to cure the parkinson disease !!!